pachyderm/pachyderm/doc/fundamentals/removing_data_from_pachyderm.md

 In these scenario, you can also delete the children commits, however those commits may also have good data that you don't want to delete.
 If so, you should:

-1. Start a new commit on the branch with `pachctl start-commit`.
+1. Start a new commit on the branch with `pachctl start commit`.
-2. Delete all bad files from the newly opened commit with `pachctl delete-file`.
+2. Delete all bad files from the newly opened commit with `pachctl delete file`.
-3. Finish the commit with `pachctl finish-commit`.
+3. Finish the commit with `pachctl finish commit`.
 4. Delete the initial bad commits and all children up to the newly finished commit.